dart-lang/site-www/src/content/language/macros.md

       - macros
    ```

-5. Import the package in the file you plan to use it:
+6. Import the package in the file you plan to use it:

    ```dart
    import 'package:json/json.dart';
    ```

-6. Run your project with the experiment flag:
+7. Run your project with the experiment flag:

    ```console
    dart run --enable-experiment=macros bin/my_app.dart
    ```

+[SDK constraint]: /tools/pub/pubspec#sdk-constraints
 [Add the package]: /guides/packages
 [Add the experiment]: /tools/experiment-flags#using-experiment-flags-with-the-dart-analyzer-command-line-and-ide